This blog has been updated for series 4!

 The BBC’s open-door Radio 4 Extra series, DMs are Open is back!
 It’s open for submissions NOW but don’t rush into it – there’s been a few changes!
-The big headline is it’s no longer a topical show.
+The big headline is it’s now ONLY a sketch show.

 Let’s start with the basics.